ktor-doc-jp/ktor-doc-jp/servers/features/content-negotiation/serialization-converter.md

 ## Basic usage

-To install the feature by registering a JSON content convertor using Jackson:
+To install the feature by registering a JSON content convertor using kotlinx.serialization:

 ```kotlin
 install(ContentNegotiation) {